How to Create a DYNAMIC Use Case Diagram

 To learn to create a dynamic use case diagram, we will provide you with the following:

 First, you need an existing folder structure or create a new folder structure.
-In that folder structure, we are going to put data (entities).
+In that folder structure, we will put data (entities).
 We are going to relate the entities into a model.
-Then we create a view (a filter) on top of that model and finally, we are going to connect the view with a visualization canvas, creating a diagram.
+Then, we create a view (a filter) on top of that model, and finally, we are going to connect the view with a visualization canvas, creating a diagram.

 What is a UML Use Case Diagram?